open-horizon/rsapss-tool/README.md

 #### Program output

-Output from the tool to `stdout` is intended for programmatic use—this is useful when authoring a script to sign content and capture only a generated signature, for instance.
+Output from the tool to `stdout` is intended for programmatic use — this is useful when authoring a script to sign content and capture only a generated signature, for instance.
 As a consequence, `stderr` is used to report both informational and error messages.
 Use the familiar Bash output handling mechanisms (`2>`, `1>`) to isolate `stdout` output.

 Verification output to stdout is guaranteed to be stable.
 The text `SIGOK` will be printed to stdout iff a signature is verified. `SIGINVALID` indicates verification failure with key material, signature and input data that passed format and content checks.